Praveenkumar625/LandingFlowJS/ReadMe.txt

-#JavaScript Interactivity: The website leverages JavaScript to create an interactive and dynamic user experience.
-JavaScript is employed to handle the slider functionality, allowing smooth transitions between artworks as users navigate through the portfolio.This repository contains the source code for the Vertical Slide web application,
+## JavaScript Interactivity:** The website leverages JavaScript to create an interactive and dynamic user experience.
+JavaScript is employed to handle the slider functionality, allowing smooth transitions between artworks as users navigate through the portfolio.

+## Key Features

+1. **Slider Presentation:** Artworks are presented in a slider format, allowing users to navigate through different pieces seamlessly.

+2. **Captivating Visuals:** The right-slide section features a dynamic display of images, providing a visual representation of Karthik Iyer's artistic talents.

+3. **Expressive Captions:** Thoughtful captions accompany each artwork, enhancing the viewer's understanding and inviting contemplation.

+4. **Interactive Navigation:** Users can navigate the slider using arrow buttons, making the exploration of the art collection intuitive.

+## Live Demo

-The live version of the Vertical Slide web app can be accessed at https://verticalslide.vercel.app/.
+The live version of the "Karthik Arts" portfolio can be accessed at [https://karthik-arts.vercel.app/](https://karthik-arts.vercel.app/).